ImperialCollegeLondon/django-drf-filepond/docs/tutorial/tutorial.rst

 Tutorial Part B: Using remote file storage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-*django-drf-filepond*'s remote file storage enables you to place stored uploads on a remote file store.
+*django-drf-filepond*'s remote file storage functionality enables you to place stored uploads on a remote file store.
 You can then use filepond's `load endpoint <https://pqina.nl/filepond/docs/patterns/api/server/#load>`_ to load a stored file directly from the remote storage.
 You can make use